Yard Waste Disposal / Composting Guide

 Collection of brush and branches for chipping by the City was discontinued in September 2009.

 The City will collect branches from parkway trees only.
 Please call the Public Works Service Center at 847/318-5240 with the address.

-For brush collection, branches less than three inches in diameter and five feet in length can be tied together in bundles weighing less than 50 pounds for collection with regular yard waste.
-Twigs and small brush can be broken up and placed in large paper yard bags (not plastic) or in special yard waste carts available through Republic Services / ARC Disposal on the regularly scheduled garbage day.
-Residents with larger branches will need to contact a tree service company or landscaper to arrange for removal.
+For brush collection, branches less than three inches in diameter and four feet in length can be tied together in bundles weighing less than 50 pounds for collection with regular yard waste.
+Twigs and small brush can be broken up and placed in large paper yard bags (not plastic) or in special yard waste carts available through Groot on the regularly scheduled garbage day.
+Residents with larger branches, or full tree removals, will need to contact a tree service company or landscaper to arrange for removal.

 The City provides curbside pickup for one week in January to pick up Christmas trees.
 Residents desiring this service must place their trees on the parkway next to the curb the night before their regular garbage collection day.

 Click here to download a Guide to Composting

 Residents are encouraged to compost leaves, grass clippings, pine needles, hay, straw and many other kinds of plant refuse on their property.
 Food scraps may not be placed in compost piles because the food will attract rodents.
 Composting is the aerobic biological process that creates humus from decomposed plant material.
 Composting requires numerous layers of fertilizer, yard waste, soil and lime.
 A mound of grass is not composting and will create offensive odors.

 All compost piles must be placed within a bin using wire or wood fencing or placed in a wooden box, barrel or garbage can.
 If space is available, dig a hole about 12" deep and 4’x4’ wide and encircle it with your fencing.